sushatgithub/wificontinuityhack/README.md

 <b>Wifi Continuity Hack</b>

-If your wifi connection drops continuously on windows for some reason, this hack might work.
+If your wifi connection drops continuously on windows for some reason, and if you can't solve that with driver update.
+This will help fix that problem.

 Installation steps